 The Paliano RDF production plant has a single authorisation for the production of Refuse Derived Fuel ("RDF"), expiring on 30 June 2018.
-The renewal process of the single authorisation is ongoing and the Conferenza dei Servizi, the relevant decision making body, is expected to meet by 31 December 2018.
+Although the authorisation has expired, in June 2020 the Municipality of Paliano issued the building permit for the complete reconstruction of the building, the re-qualification of the related site and the implementation of ancillary services.